OFS/ofs.github.io/docs/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md

 ### 4.4.2.
 Adding Signal Tap

 The following steps guide you through the process of adding a Signal Tap instance to your design.
 The added Signal Tap instance provides hardware to capture the desired internal signals and connect the stored trace information via JTAG.
 Please be aware, the added Signal Tap hardware will consume FPGA resources and may require additional floorplanning steps to accommodate these resources.
 Some areas of the FIM use logic lock regions and these regions may need to be re-sized.
-These steps assume the use of the Intel PAC D5005.
+These steps assume the use of the Intel® FPGA PAC D5005.

 1. Perform a full compile using the script build_top.sh.
 2. Once the compile completes open the Quartus GUI using the FIM project.
 The Quartus project is named d5005 and is located in the work directory syn/syn_top/d5005.qpf.
 Once the project is loaded, go to Tools > Signal Tap Logic Analyzer to bring up the Signal Tap GUI.